Hindram/nd00333-capstone/nd00333-capstone-master/starter_file/README.md

 - Outcome: Target column 0 or 1, 0 = Not diabetes, 1 = diabetes(int).

 ### Access
-The data is registered in the AzureML workspace as a dataset with the name 'diabetes_data_set'.
-Then, used in both notebooks using Python SDK.
+The dataset was downloaded from kaggle then uploaded/registered in the workspace through 'upload from local file' option in the ML Studio GUI Datasets tab.
+The dataset was registered with the name 'diabetes_data_set' and could be accessed via 'Dataset_get_by_name(ws,dataset_name)' command.
+It was consumed by both notebooks using Python SDK.

 ![](Screenshots/registerd-dataset.png)

 ## Automated ML